Working out with friends will benefit every aspect of your exercise regime.

 As you take on an exercise regime, it can be a big lifestyle change.
 That’s why it’s important to take sensible steps towards fitness, pushing yourself but without doing harm.

 Sometimes we need a little guidance so as to avoid the ‘crash diet’ route, ending up under-fuelled.
-A friend will make sure your nutrition and hydration is in check.
+A friend will make sure your nutrition and hydration are in check.

 If you and your friends are going to commit to working out together, check out our nutrition and hydration guide.